Handling Touch Events

 }

-The implementation of both handlers is the same, so I could share their common implementation in a function, but for the sake of simplicity let’s just duplicate some code.
+The implementation of both handlers is the same, so I could share their common implementation in a function.
+However, for simplicity, let’s duplicate some code.

-touches is a set of UITouch because iOS devices have multi-touch support, but for now I just care about the first touch.
-The guard in first line of the function does exactly that.
-It assigns the position of the first touch in the set to location or it returns if touches is empty.
+touches is a set of UITouch because iOS devices support multi-touch.
+For now, I only care about the first touch.
+The guard in the first line does exactly that.
+It assigns the position of the first touch in the set to location or returns if touches is empty.

 location(in: self) is used to return a CGPoint for the position of the touch in the scene (self).

-In the second line I assign location to the cursor’s position instance property, that’s the easiest way to move the cursor node in the scene.
+In the second line, I assign location to the cursor’s position instance property, the easiest way to move the cursor node in the scene.

-In order to be able to reference cursor in these functions I’ve updated the setUpScene implementation.
-I’ve replaced the assignment of a new Cursor instance to the local variable cursor:
+To reference cursor in these functions, I’ve updated the setUpScene implementation.
+I’ve replaced the assignment of a new Cursor instance to a local variable cursor:

 1